 The following managed web hosts specialize in WordPress development and provide extensive support & are exclusive only to WordPress-powered sites.

 - WP Engine – The Hassle free Managed web hosting for WordPress sites, the price starts at $29 / month and scales up to $249 for much larger blogs.
-If you want to learn more about WPEngine, check out this in-depth review.
+If you want to learn more about WPEngine, check out our review.

-- MediaTemple – Another great managed hosting for WordPress businesses and agencies with price $29 / month.
+- SiteGround – Another great managed hosting for WordPress businesses and agencies with price $5 / month.

 - Page.ly – Page.ly is a well known managed WordPress hosting provider and pricing starts at $24 / month.